By HTUN KHAING | FRONTIER

 “Court never sits on holidays and weekends, except in very special cases.
 On Monday I will send a complaint letter to the district court about Bahan township judge’s decision” he told Frontier on June 4.

-Support more independent journalism like this.
-Sign up to be a Frontier member.
+Support independent journalism in Myanmar Sign up to be a Frontier member.

 The judge rejected a request from Kyaw Min Swe to release the pair, instead deciding they could be held until the next hearing on June 8.